sanginiv11/Implement-cpp-arrays-and-strings/README.md

 8. Display the concatenated string with an appropriate message.
 9. End the program.

-07.
-AIM : PRINTING STRING IN REVERSE
+07.AIM : PRINTING STRING IN REVERSE

 THEORY :
 - The program displays the characters of a given string in reverse order.